vasubandaru/vasubandaru.github.io/_posts/2018-09-29-Learn-Python.md

 ---
 layout: post
-title: Learn Python in 10 minutes for Data scientists
+title: Learn Python in 30 minutes for Data scientists - Part 1
 subtitle: This blog will  help you  start working on data using Python as quickly as possible.
 It is also useful for a quick refresh
 gh-repo: vasubandaru/vasubandaru.github.io
 gh-badge: [star, fork, follow]
 tags: [Python]
 ---

-This article list downs the things that you would need most frequently while working exploring and manipulating datasets.
+This article is like a crash course, that list downs the things that you would need most frequently while working exploring and manipulating datasets.
 It will be easy, if you've already taken a basic course on Python.
 Don't worry you can start for now without any experience.

 ## Let's start